 The symptoms caused by prescription drug abuse vary by the type of drug being used.
 If you suspect a loved one is struggling with prescription drug abuse, look for the following symptoms:

-- Opioids can cause feelings of drowsiness, stomachache, and constipation.
 When taken in combination with other medicines or in excessive amounts, opioids can cause difficulty breathing.
 This can sometimes lead to fatal overdose.

-- Stimulants cause paranoia and an increased heart rate.
 Body temperature can increase to dangerous levels with the abuse of this drug.
 Often, people who abuse stimulants develop anxiety that someone or something is out to harm them.

 Taking drugs in ways they are not prescribed can result in addiction.
-If you suspect your loved one is abusing prescription drugs, the Mayo Clinic suggests looking for the following additional symptoms of addiction:2
+If you suspect your loved one is abusing prescription drugs, the Mayo Clinic suggests looking for the following additional symptoms of addiction:

 - Doctor shopping to get more prescriptions